Course Schedules & Registration

 THEA 1401, 2103, 2104

-Any modern foreign language course of three or more semester hours credit beyond first semester of intermediate level.
+Any modern foreign language course of three or more term hours credit beyond first term of intermediate level.

 Need a lecture but not a lab?
 Need a lab but not a lecture?